s04/gitops-managed-cloud/README.md

 Initially only providing managed, best practice kubernetes, on hetzner.

-Users Provide a Hetzner API Key initially via their own repo so we don't have to handle KubeCost/FinOps stuff in version 0.1.
+Users provide a Hetzner API Key initially via their own repo so we don't have to handle KubeCost/FinOps stuff in version 0.1.

 No "free master/control node" bullshit.
 They pay for what they use.